Large country garden

 The far end of the garden is devoted to a kitchen garden with fruit cage, vegetable and cut flower beds, and fruit trees.
 Ultimately a greenhouse will sit centrally in the space, giving a wonderful focal point along the length of the path.

-This garden was built by Original Landscapes.
+This garden was built by Original Landscapes and all the photos were taken by my client.